virtual-kubelet/virtual-kubelet/README.md

 ### Missing Load Balancer IP addresses for services

-#### When Virtual Kubelet is installed on a cluster, I cannot create external-IPs for a Service
+#### When Virtual Kubelet is installed on a cluster, you cannot create external-IPs for a Service

 Kubernetes 1.9 introduces a new flag, `ServiceNodeExclusion`, for the control plane's Controller Manager.
 Enabling this flag in the Controller Manager's manifest allows Kubernetes to exclude Virtual Kubelet nodes from being added to Load Balancer pools, allowing you to create public facing services with external IPs without issue.